The Sleeping Dictionary

 The Sleeping Dictionary is a 2003 British-American romantic drama film written and directed by Guy Jenkin and starring Hugh Dancy, Jessica Alba, Brenda Blethyn, Emily Mortimer, and Bob Hoskins.
-The film is about a young Englishman who is sent to Sarawak in the 1930s to become part of the British colonial government.
+The film is about a young Englishman who is sent to Sarawak, Malaysia, in the 1930s to become part of the British colonial government.
 There he encounters some unorthodox local traditions, and finds himself faced with tough decisions of the heart involving a beautiful young local woman who becomes the object of his affections.
-The Sleeping Dictionary was filmed on location in Sarawak, Malaysia.
+The Sleeping Dictionary was filmed on location in Sarawak.

 Plot

 A young and naive Englishman, John Truscott (Hugh Dancy), goes to the British protectorate of Sarawak, Borneo (described as a "colony" in the film), to try to apply his father's work to the Iban society.
 There he meets his boss Henry Bullard (Bob Hoskins) and his wife Aggie Bullard (Brenda Blethyn).
-John tries to civilize the area, building schools and providing education for the Iban people.
-He is met with unfamiliar local customs.
-Selima (Jessica Alba) becomes his "sleeping dictionary", who sleeps with him and teaches him the language and the habits of the locals.
+John tries to civilize the area, building schools and providing education for the Iban people, and encounters unfamiliar local customs.
+A girl, Selima (Jessica Alba), becomes his "sleeping dictionary", who sleeps with him and teaches him the language and the habits of the locals.

-John is sent up river where a sickness is affecting the Yakata tribe.
+John is sent upriver where a sickness is affecting the Yakata tribe.
 He and Selima travel inland.
 John witnesses a nearby mining operation run by Europeans.
 He notices that the Yakata have rice – which has been given to them by the miners – and he guesses correctly that the miners have poisoned the rice in order to get rid of the Yakata.
 Knowing that they will exact vengeance, John tells the Yakata what has happened.
 The Yakata wipe out the miners.

-Despite their intents, the two find themselves falling into a forbidden love.
+Despite their intent, John and Selima find themselves falling into a forbidden love.
 John is eager to marry Selima despite the longhouse not allowing it.
 When John tells Henry about his plans to marry her, they lock Selima up.
-Selima then agrees to marry in the longhouse and they part ways.
-Bullard threatens to send him to trial for the death of the European miners.
+Selima agrees to marry in the longhouse before they part ways.
+Bullard threatens to send John to trial for the death of the European miners.
 He makes a deal with John.
-John has to give up Selima, and go to Britain for a year's vacation and to meet the Bullards' daughter Cecilia.
+John has to give up Selima, and go to Britain for a year's vacation and to meet the Bullards' daughter Cecilia (Emily Mortimer).
 Another local British official, Neville Shipperly (Noah Taylor), a boorish drunk and a man who despises the locals, is jealous of John because he had planned to win Cecilia as his own.

 A year later, John is seen marrying Cecilia.
 He still struggles to get over his past with his sleeping dictionary.
 With Cecilia, he decides the best thing to do is go back to Sarawak to continue his work there.
-Returning to Sarawak, Cecilia notices John's desire for Selima with his constant distance from her.
-Cecilia demands to know more about Selima and John replies by saying that she is married to Belansai and that the couple have a baby together.
+In Sarawak, Cecilia notices John's desire for Selima despite constantly keeping his distance from her.
+Cecilia demands to know more about Selima; John replies that she is married to Belansai and that the couple have a baby together.